crewlinker/protoc-gen-dynamodb/README.md

 - [ ] SHOULD allow customizing the dynamodb attribute name (from default "number")
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling
 - [x] SHOULD error when marshalling map of messages and the key is an empty string (not allowed)
 - [ ] COULD improve usability of FieldMask encoding, instead of slice of strings of the field names in proto definition, could/should be the dynamodb attribute names.
 But this probably means implement another version of the fieldmaskpb.New() function.
+But https://pkg.go.dev/google.golang.org/protobuf/types/known/fieldmaskpb#Intersect states that "field.number" paths are also valid